 A Dental Exam is required for Kindergarten, 2nd, 6th, and 9th grade students in Illinois.
 The form is due May 15, 2021 (dated within 18 months of May 15th deadline).
 If you are without dental insurance or cannot afford the exam you will be required to fill out the Dental Exam Waiver for their child.
 The waiver form will fulfill the state requirement.

 All out of state students moving into the district are required to show proof of an eye exam performed by an Illinois licensed optometrist.

-Tdap: (Tetanus, Diphtheria, Pertussis) four or more doses required with the last being a booster that was receive don or after the 4th birthday.
+Tdap: (Tetanus, Diphtheria, Pertussis) four or more doses are required with the last being a booster that received on or after the 4th birthday.